 13 years ago today, I began working at Brooks Institute of Photography in Santa Barbara.
 At the time, Brooks was a visual art college respected throughout the world.
 If you believe the press reports and Facebook postings, Brooks closed last month.
 I don’t believe everything I see about Brooks.
 While working for Brooks, I learned how imagery can be manipulated.
 I also learned to question the parent company that owned Brooks during the nearly five years that I worked for the school.

 I was going to start the post with the phrase, “Life is a paradox,” and so it was with Brooks.
-Many of us who worked for Brooks were loyal to the college, but not the company.… Read the rest
+Many of us who worked for Brooks were loyal to the college, but not the company.
+We searched for a safe harbor, so that we could live with the turbulence caused by our dysfunctional parent. … Read the rest

 Last week my children started school again.
 My son attends a Spanish dual immersion school in Oakland, California.
 (My daughter attended Melrose Leadership Academy the first six years of MLA’s bilingual program.
 Now she attends 7th grade in a neighboring district middle school.)
 MLA is not for everyone, but I believe in the school.